Respiratory distress syndrome

-Respiratory distress syndrome (RDS) is a relatively common condition resulting from insufficient production of surfactant that occurs in preterm neonates.
+Respiratory distress syndrome (RDS) is a relatively common condition that occurs in preterm neonates resulting from insufficient production of surfactant.

-RDS is also known as hyaline membrane disease (not favored as reflects non-specific histological findings), neonatal respiratory distress syndrome, lung disease of prematurity (both non-specific terms), or as some authors prefer surfactant-deficiency disorder 2.
+RDS is also known as hyaline membrane disease (not favored as reflects non-specific histological findings), neonatal respiratory distress syndrome, lung disease of prematurity (both non-specific terms), or surfactant deficiency disorder 2.

 Respiratory distress presents in the first few hours of life in a premature baby.
 Signs include tachypnea, expiratory grunting, and nasal flaring.
 The infant may or may not be cyanosed.
 Substernal and intercostal retractions may be evident.

-Associated abnormalities are those that can occur in prematurity: germinal matrix hemorrhage, necrotizing enterocolitis, patent ductus arteriosus, delayed developmental milestones, hypothermia and hypoglycemia.
+Associated conditions are those that can occur in prematurity: germinal matrix hemorrhage, necrotizing enterocolitis, patent ductus arteriosus, delayed developmental milestones, hypothermia, and hypoglycemia.

 Although most cases are related to prematurity alone, rarely patients may have genetic disorders of surfactant production and can present in a similar clinical and radiological manner 6.

 As the alveoli are collapsed (microscopically), the lungs are collapsed macroscopically as well.
 It is a diffuse type of adhesive atelectasis.

 Hyperinflation makes the diagnosis less likely, unless the patient is intubated.